 Getting started

-No setup required — works immediately with any public image URL or local file path.
+No setup required - works immediately with any public image URL or inline base64 image data.